5 Missions for a Sustainable Humanosphere

 - Mission 5-4: Scientific Research on Wood Selection and its Contribution to Society: Wooden Architecture, Living Environments, Wood Resources/Databases, and Transition of Usage

-The main objectives of RISH are to understand the conditions of Humanosphere as accurately as possible (diagnosis), and to provide solutions to the problems of Humanosphere (remedy).
-For these purposes, RISH pursues interdisciplinary research centered on the four missions.
-The different expertise and the already accumulated scientific results have been reorganized as new missions which will be served as the core of research and studied at more profound level.
+The main objectives of RISH from 2004 to 2015 were to understand the conditions of Humanosphere as accurately as possible (diagnosis), and to provide solutions to the problems of Humanosphere (remedy).
+For these purposes, RISH pursued interdisciplinary research centered on the four missions from 2004 to 2015.